 Identification and characterization of novel microproteins

-Because of their small size, microproteins can be potent influencers of all kinds of cellular processes and pathways - including those important for cancer.
-However, for most microproteins their precise function and behavior in disease are not known.
-The aim of the Van Heesch group is to identify and characterize microproteins with important roles in pediatric cancer and devise therapeutic strategies to target them.
+Because of their small size, microproteins can be potent influencers of all kinds of cellular processes and pathways - including those important for cancer (Hofman et al., Molecular Cell 2024).
+However, for most microproteins, their precise function and behavior in disease are not known.
+The Van Heesch group aims to identify and characterize microproteins with important roles in pediatric cancer and devise therapeutic strategies to target them.

 Key to the detection of these small proteins is the ribosome profiling (or Ribo-seq) technology, which helps us visualize the (parts of) RNA molecules used in a cancer cell for protein synthesis.
 In our lab, we apply and integrate state-of-the-art genomics, transcriptomics, translatomics and proteomics technologies, which we combine with targeted knockout and knockin (CRISPR/Cas9), subcellular localization and interactome analyses to fully understand each microprotein’s mechanism of action.